 - A severe headache

-All the above-mentioned may be symptoms of any medical complications such as infection, retained placenta, or tubal pregnancy hence one must consult a doctor at earliest!
+All the above-mentioned may be symptoms of any medical complications such as infection or retained placenta.
+Hence one must consult a doctor at the earliest!

 Misconceptions About Periods After Childbirth

 There are many misconceptions associated with the return of periods after childbirth.
 Some of these misconceptions are as follows:

 Many women assume that vaginal bleeding right after giving birth is their first period after delivery.
 However, that is not the case.
-It is not the first period, it is, in fact, postpartum bleeding, which includes expelling of extra fluids, tissues and blood from the body after delivery.
-The postpartum bleeding may continue for 4 to 6 weeks after childbirth, and even afterwards, up until a woman’s body becomes ready to have the first period.
+It is not the first period; it is, in fact, postpartum bleeding, which includes the expelling of extra fluids, tissues and blood from the body after delivery.
+The postpartum bleeding may continue for 4 to 6 weeks after childbirth.

 It is also believed that breastfeeding is a natural form of contraception and that a woman cannot get pregnant for as long as she is breastfeeding.
 However, it is not completely true as breastfeeding may provide only 60 per cent of protection against conception.
-So a woman has good 40 per cent chances of conceiving even while breastfeeding.
+So a woman has a good 40 per cent chance of conceiving even while breastfeeding.